Members list | Handbook introduction | By area | By interest | Affiliates | Museum members | Other museums | Reps list

 The webpages for each member organisation are based on the fourth edition of the NAMHO Mining Heritage Guide.
-The original cover of this edition is on the right hand side of this page.
+The original cover of this edition is below.
 The webpages includes entries for all the current members of NAMHO and a section about the formation of NAMHO in 1979.
 Museum members are listed separately and there is a map showing their locations.
 There is also a page of mining museums including members and non-members.

 The webpages have not been comprehensively revised since publication of the handbook although clubs and organisations have been invited to review and correct their own entries.
 The editor and NAMHO, however, cannot accept responsibility for any alterations which may have occurred within the Organisations or Societies subsequent to the date NAMHO originally received the information.
 If you select your entry and click on 'view extra information' at the head of the page, you will be able to see what additional information can be submitted.
 If the reader discovers that any amendments are required, it would be appreciated if details are sent to the Secretary or Webmaster at NAMHO.org for updating.
 Updating can be carried out very rapidly.
 You can also send amendments on paper to: